mpokrass/PSYCH253/lecture_notes.md

 Doesn't mean self-perception is totally wrong.
 When we don't have well-formed attidues (where we cant have dissonance) we rely on behavioural cues to infer attitudes.

+## Lecture 9 - Sep 30

+Internal (self-perception, self presentation, dissonance) vs external (convincing argument, new knowledge, inception: the idea seems to be internally driven, persistence, foot in the door, credibility of person) sources of attitude change

+- no hard and fast rules for persuasion, individual differences make us more susceptible to certain arguments.

+Central vs peripheral rules.

+- central: facts, actual reasons
+- peripheral: other aspects of our attitudes. implicit automatic associations

+Central route processing leads to stronger attitude changes, involves processing of core ideas.
+Requires motivated audience, difficult and effortful.

+Peripheral route processing relies on cues that are not directly tied to the message content.
+Affective feelings towards the message/speaker.
+Complexity of the argument, perceived expertise of the speaker.

+Can never describe a smell to somebody, so cologne/perfume adds use peripheral routes.
+There's no content, can't accurately portray that the smell is better.
+Can't make the info available.

+Not as long lasting attitude change.

+-
+Chaiken

+How and when do we process peripheral or central cues?

+IV: high vs low processing of the message (ie. relevance) (consequences)

+IV: peripheral cue: likeable vs not likeable message souce (insulted vs praised undergraduates in an interview transcript)

+IV: central cue (message contained 6 vs 2 arguments)

+Peripheral cue: chose likeable vs unlikeable speaker's point.
+Highly influenced about the cue.
+Not having to think deeply about the subject makes you not think deeply about the content.

+Central cue: more influenced by central cues.

+When issue is relevant, we are persuaded by central cues (strength of argument)

+When it's not an important issue, peripheral cues (likeability) more strongly influences attitudes.

+-
+Patzer

+Does attractiveness increase credibility?

+Participants rated their attitudes towards a fictional pain relief medication that was endorsed by a person (picture) that varied in attractiveness.
+84 pictures accross 120 participants, rated on attractiveness.

+Studied trustworthiness, expertise, liking.
+Most attractive people had highest scores in all.
+Being shown no photo is better than being shown a bad photo of some person (ugly).

+We judge these things based on attrativeness, no effects or interactions with gender.

+Why is this?
+Stereotype beauty = good.
+Evolutionary advantage, symmetry = more healthy.

+Advertisers utilize this with celebrity endorsements.
+The hot people on adds seem more trustworthy, expert.

+-
+Reason vs emotion

+Edwards

+Do persuasive appeals need to match their attitude scores?

+Eg. getting very sore after first time exercising.

+Manipulated attitudes towards Chinese characters.
+Looked at tpeople's changes in attitudes towards characters pre and post manipulation.

+IV: source of attitude,

+- subliminally flashed a face, then viewed a character, then read about it, then viewed it
+- viewed character, read about it, subliminally flashed a face, then viewed a character,

+Also I: given either an emotioal appeal, or cognitive appeal

+DV: change in liking of character, confidence in judgement

+Negatively affected the thoughts.

+Type of emotional change, or cognitive attitude change message.

+2 happy: 2 angry.
+Each one has affect based and cognition based.

+When you base your attidue on cognition, have to change it using cognition.

+Have to match how they formed the attitude with how the attitude will be changed.

+Attitude changes as a result of both, but stronger effect when you match the method.

+summary: subliminal and suprialiminal persuasion both seem to change attitudes.
+Matching the attitude source is key in maximizing persuasion.

+-
+Uncertainty and Persuasion

+When they have more strength, more likely to be affected by their persuasion.

+Incongruence (conflicting ideas) generates stronger attitudes because it creates more central processing.
+Put more attention into what's going on.
+Behavioural inhibition system (BIS) notices incongruencies and directs attention there - increases central processing in those fields.

+Propaganda vs education: propaganda is 1 sided, no uncertainty.

+Expert sources that exhibit certainty in their opinions and attitudes do not violate our expectations (no further elaboration)

+Accordingly, non-expert sources should demonstrate uncertainty.
+Not a lot of experience in the topic.

+-
+Karmarkar + Tormala

+Does conflicting source and certainty chars increase persuasion?

+IV: source expertise: food critic vs network admin

+IV: level of certainty, definitive rating vs wishy washy rating

+DV: ratings of attitudes on restaurants

+Non expert source + high certainty changed attitudes the most.

+Experts + low certainty changed attitudes more than high certainty.

+We imagine expert to always give us strong definitive results, When they give us uncertain results, makes us think about the message more, makes us accept it more.
+Primed central route processing, more invested in the review, paid more attention to it.
+Incongruency increased central processing.

+Non-expert source, when opposite happens, very sure of attitude, really catches our attention as well.

+Expert sources that are uncertain are most persuasive.

+Also non-expert certain.

+Lots of individual differences in persuasion.